Lipdroid/basic-personal-website/CONTENT-GUIDE.md

 **💡 Quick Tips:**
 - All hero backgrounds should be 16:9 landscape format (widescreen)
-- FILM section uses a looping video background for dynamic effect!
+- FILM and GEARS sections use looping video backgrounds for dynamic effect!
+- PRODUCT section has unique styling with margins and rounded corners
-- Video will autoplay, loop, and be muted (required for browser autoplay)
+- Videos will autoplay, loop, and be muted (required for browser autoplay)

 ---